 - Americans eat more ice cream than any other nation.
 However, most ice cream is produced in the state of California.

 - The average American eats 48 pints of ice cream per year.

 - You’re more likely to purchase ice cream on Sunday than any other day of the week.

 - Everyone loves vanilla.
 It’s ranked as the most popular flavor and accounts for about a third of all national sales.

 - It usually takes 50 licks to finish off a single scoop ice cream cone.

 Why ice cream?

 Ice cream is delicious.
 And it’s not all bad for you.
 It contains milk and an assortment of vitamins and minerals.
 However, we must add a cautionary note.
-It’s a known fact that sufferers of TMJ and CMD often place themselves on a soft diet to avoid the discomfort of chewing.
+It’s a known fact that sufferers of TMD and CMD often place themselves on a soft diet to avoid the discomfort of chewing.
 And this soft diet can often include lots of dairy products containing sugar.
 A high sugar diet is deficient in nutritional value.
 So remember, it’s okay to splurge and celebrate National Ice Cream Day.
 Just make sure you are mindful of the importance to replenish your body in other beneficial ways.